bjornharrtell/extjs/docs/guides/direct_grid_pt1/README.md

 *   It's platform agnostic, so it doesn't matter whether you're using PHP, Java or C\# to serve the data.
 *   You can serve _as much_ data as you want, with no negative client-side impacts.
-*   It has [3 types of 'providers'](http://docs.sencha.com/ext-js/4-0/#!/api/Ext.direct.Manager), that communicate with the server in different ways, we will be using the `RemotingProvider`.
+*   It has {@link Ext.direct.Manager 3 types of 'providers'}, that communicate with the server in different ways, we will be using the `RemotingProvider`.
 *   It can bundle your AJAX requests into a single request (by default, all those sent in the first 10ms) and so the server only has to send back one response.

 Now that we've all been persuaded, lets get to building it.